AquaQuokka/pyrew/docs/README.md

 tpc.freeze()
 ```

-## Pyrew WinDLL Documentation
+## Pyrew Windows Documentation

-Pyrew has a built-in module for using WinDLL.
+Pyrew has a built-in module for using Windows features.

-Here's an example of how to make a simple message box using Pyrew's WinDLL module:
+Here's an example of how to make a simple message box using Pyrew's Windows WinDLL module:

 ```py
 import pyrew